compbiolabucf/SynOmics/readME.md

 ```

 ### Input Data
 The model primarily uses two omics data, Gene Expression and miRNA Expression.
 There is a set of sample data in the "sample_data" directory.
+The directory has <br>
+1. Separate train, validation and test files for both of the omics.
+The files are organized into *(sample x value)* manner. <br>
+2. Separate label files for train, validation and test data.
+The labels are 0-indexed and structured in a 1-D array. <br>
+3. The bipartite graph stored in "bip.csv", which is structured into *(omic1 features x omic2 features)* manner. <br>
-The directory has separate train, validation and test files for both of the omics.
-The files are organized into *(sample x value)* manner.
-There are also separate label files for train, validation and test data.
-The labels are 0-indexed and structured in a 1-D array.
-To run successfully, the number of samples in each train, validation or test data should be same.
-The bipartite graph is stored in "bip.csv", which is structured into *(omic1 features x omic2 features)* manner. *(The "1" in the data files denote split number, since we split the data 100 times for training.
+To run successfully, the number of samples in each train, validation or test data should be same.  *(The "1" in the data files denote split number, since we split the data 100 times for training.
 Here, we give one sample)*

 ### Dual Alignment
 To run the model with Dual Alignment module, go to the directory "DA".